How Can Freelancers Prevent or Overcome Seasonal Affective Disorder (SAD)?

 Make a Killer Playlist

-Finally, a killer playlist can be an effective SAD-preventing strategy for a freelancer.
-Music can uplift mood, increase energy levels, and promote relaxation.
-Studies show that listening to music can also reduce symptoms of depression and anxiety, which are often associated with seasonal affective disorder.
+Lastly, a killer playlist can be an effective SAD-preventing strategy for a freelancer.
+Music can get one's spirits up, enhance energy levels, and unwind.
+Scientific studies have shown that listening to music can also reduce symptoms of depression and anxiety, which are usually associated with seasonal affective disorder.

 To create a playlist that helps fight SAD, consider adding songs that: